Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time: Details of nonequilibrium imaginary-time dynamics in PQMC simulation

 \subsection{Hubbard-Stratonovich transformation}

 In the PQMC simulations, the interaction terms in the form of four-fermion operators should be decoupled via Hubbard-Stratonovich (HS) transformation.
-We at first use the Trotter decomposition to discretize the imaginary-time evolution operator into ${M=\tau/\Delta\tau}$ (where ${M}$ is an integer) time slices, i.e.,
+The implementation of PQMC begins with performing the Trotter decomposition to discretize the imaginary-time evolution operator into ${M=\tau/\Delta\tau}$ (where ${M}$ is an integer) time slices, i.e.,

 where $H_t$ and $H_U$ represent the free fermion hopping term and the interaction term in the Hamiltonian, respectively.
 Then, we use the HS transformation on $H_U$ to decouple the fermion-fermion interaction into interactions between non-interacting fermions and auxiliary fields.